Patchethium/Azalea/README.md

 #### Using the official downloader

 You can refer to the [official VOICEVOX documentation](https://github.com/VOICEVOX/voicevox_core?tab=readme-ov-file#%E7%92%B0%E5%A2%83%E6%A7%8B%E7%AF%89) (Japanese), you just need to download their script and execute it.
+The downloaded artifacts will be located in the `voicevox_core` directory created in where you execute it.

 #### Manually downloading the core

  - Download the core from the [VOICEVOX releases](https://github.com/VOICEVOX/voicevox_core/releases) and extract it to a directory.